 - Side effects can include nausea, vomiting, and pain in the stomach and chest.

 - It can cause a “fishy” odor in sweat, breath, and urine.

 OTC medications for ED have often sparked controversy in the medical community.

-Some OTC treatments for ED may be effective, but they may not be safe.
+Some over-the-counter erectile dysfunction treatments may be effective, but they may not be safe.

 Some dietary supplements sold online contain ingredients not listed on the label, and these ingredients could be dangerous for some people who take them.

-The amount of active ingredients in products containing these supplements may not be consistent either.
+The amount present of each of these active ingredients may not be consistent either.

 Potentially harmful side effects

 The unlisted ingredients may also cause harmful side effects in certain users.